ntgussoni/hoor/README.md

 2. Go to R2 Object Storage
 3. Create a bucket
 4. Create API tokens with R2 permissions
-5. Set up a custom domain for public access (optional)
+5. Note: All audio access is handled through signed URLs - no public domain needed

 ### 4. Run Development Server